sbw986/WB_Program_Generator/README.md

 Users must provide three files in the 'Config' directory: package.csv, chip.csv, .WIR

-package.csv:
+* package.csv:

     * This file should be arranged into three columns: Finger #, Finger X Origin (um), Finger Y Origin (um).

     * The 'xml_to_csv.py' script can be used to convert an APD generated xml output to the required CSV formatting.

-chip.csv:
+* chip.csv:

     * This file should be arranged into four columns: Pad ID value, Pad #, Pad X Origin (nm), Pad Y Origin (nm).

     * The 'cif_to_csv.py' script can be used to convert a CIF file to the required CSV format.

-.WIR:
+* .WIR:

-* Template .WIR file copied from any K&S Bonder program.
+    * Template .WIR file copied from K&S Bonder program.

 ### USAGE ###